 \section{An Inexact HSODM}

-In the above discussion, all the analysis relies on \textit{exact} eigenvalue solution (\cref{lemma.optimal condition of subproblem}) of the subproblem \eqref{eq.homo subproblem}.
-This provides the performance estimate using matrix factorizations that take $O((n+1)^3)$ arithmetic operations per iteration.
-In this section, we propose an inexact HSODM (\cref{alg inexact HSODM}) utilizing a Lanczos method (\cref{alg.randlanczos}) to solve \eqref{eq.homo subproblem}.
-In other words, we construct the iterates from the Ritz pair \cite{golub2013matrix} instead of the exact leftmost eigenpair of $F_k$.
-This results in a probabilistic worst-case complexity of $\tilde O(\epsilon^{-7/4}(n+1)^2)$ arithmetic operations, which has less dependency on $n$.
+The above analysis relies on solving the subproblem \eqref{eq.homo subproblem} exactly, which requires matrix factorization with $O((n+1)^3)$ arithmetic operations.
+In this section, we propose an inexact HSODM (\cref{alg inexact HSODM}), which utilizes a Lanczos method (\cref{alg.randlanczos}) to approximately solve \eqref{eq.homo subproblem} in each iteration.
+After that, we construct the iterates based on the Ritz pair of $F_k$ instead of its exact leftmost eigenpair.
+We will prove later that this method provides a probabilistic worst-case arithmetic operation of $\tilde O((n+1)^2\epsilon^{-7/4})$, which has less dependence on $n$.